KSherrell/digital-field-ticket/README.md

     - also filters meter names based on selection location
 - add as many meter sections as needed per location
 - all fields are required -- alert reminders for empty fields
-- app checks to make sure time is chronological
-    - wait, what?
-    - lol
 - form data is written to the Sheets db for billing purposes
 - the DFT Data workbook contains custom menu items for easy db maintenance
     - add missing field tickets